 Landau confirmed at the Fox presentation at CineEurope in June 2018 that water "plays a huge part" in the movies.

-Here's how Landau previously described the four sequels: "At the heart of any movie are the characters.
+Though technological feats are clearly integral to the movie, Landau said of the four sequels: "At the heart of any movie are the characters.
 One of the strengths of great scripts are always the universal and relatable themes...
 There's no more relatable theme than family.

 "At the centre of each of our four movies will be the Sully family.
 Each sequel will play as a standalone movie.
 Each movie's story will come to its own conclusion...
 However, when looked at as a whole, the journey across all four movies will create an even larger connected epic saga for audiences around the world."